zouzias/cython-examples/README.md

 ./build-module.sh
 ```

-You may need to install cython, i.e., `pip install cython` or `pip3`
+You may need to install cython, i.e., `pip install cython scipy` or `pip3`

 ## Run module